ISRAEL—SPIRIT AND FLESH

 Through the Lord Jesus we Gentiles are an integral part of Israel.

-But the Lord said unto him, Go thy way: for he is a chosen vessel unto me, to bear my name before the Gentiles, and kings, and the children of Israel: (Acts 9:15)
+But the Lord said to him, “Go, for he is a chosen vessel of Mine to bear My name before Gentiles, kings, and the children of Israel.
+(Acts 9:15)

 God revealed to Peter that He would receive the elect Gentiles.

-And he said unto them, Ye know how that it is an unlawful thing for a man that is a Jew to keep company, or come unto one of another nation; but God hath shewed me that I should not call any man common or unclean.
+Then he said to them, “You know how unlawful it is for a Jewish man to keep company with or go to one of another nation.
+But God has shown me that I should not call any man common or unclean.
 (Acts 10:28)